 Shawn Sanders, DVM

 Dr. Shawn Sanders grew up on a small family farm in southwest Idaho.
 He received his bachelor’s degree from Boise State University and graduated from Washington State University College of Veterinary Medicine in 2009.
 He worked in Utah and Oregon before coming to Laramie and purchasing Animal Health Center in 2012.
 He is an active member of local and national veterinary organizations.
 He also believes in being active in the local community and is a member of the Chamber of Commerce and Rocky Mountain Elk Foundation, active in his church, volunteers as a local Scoutmaster, and helps with the local 4-H and FFA.
 Shawn enjoys the variety of mixed animal practice and especially enjoys soft-tissue and orthopedic surgery and livestock medicine.
 Family is very important to Shawn.
-He and his wife, Heather, have five children, two dogs (Luckie and Cheyenne), two cats (Buzz and Guido), pigs, sheep and chickens.
+He and his wife, Heather, have six children, a dog named Luckie, two cats (Buzz and Guido), pigs, sheep and chickens.
 They love Laramie and are happy to raise their kids in such a supportive community.
 Outside of work, Shawn likes to be outdoors.
 He enjoys traveling with his family, camping, fishing, and hunting.

 Jessica Buenger, DVM